 ---|---|

-Data roll over |
+Data rollover |

-Fairly low data limits |
+Middling data limits |

 Flexible plans |

-No inclusive roaming beyond Europe |
+No inclusive roaming |

 Fairly low cost |